Handwriting for Humanity

 The written quote must fit on the front side of ONE sheet of paper.
 Allow at least a 1/2-inch margin on all sides of the quote.

-On the backside of your entry (not on the front), write in English your full name, your full address, your age on July 1 of the year in which you enter, your phone number, and your e-mail address (if any).
 Please do not use a separate piece of paper for this information, and please do not write this information on the front of the entry.
 The back of each entry must contain that entry's own identifying information.)
+NOTE: The name and address must be as legible as the entry

 You do not have to send your first attempt; in fact, we expect that you will not send your first attempt.
 Remember that the allotted time runs from January 1st through June 30th, so take all the time you need to practice and send your best effort.